pnp/blog/content/post/microsoft-365-developer-community-call-recording-23rd-of.md

 -- Many thanks!
 **Together Mode!**
 {{< image alt="PnP-Calls-TogetherMode-700W.gif" src="images/blog/microsoft-365-developer-community-call-recording-23rd-of/PnP-Calls-TogetherMode-700W.gif" >}}
-[Together here during the holiday\'s because - why not?
+[Together here during the holiday's because - why not?
 Great seeing everyone today.
 Happy holidays and new year to you and family.
  ]
 **Demos** delivered in this session